amin-bake/paypal-subscription-prototype/README.md

 _Step 5_ Click on _"Subscription Plans"_ and it will take you to the dashboard where you can view your existing plans.
 Click _"Create Plan"_, either use an existing product or create a new product.

-_Step 6_ Create a product by giving it a suitable name, a relevant product description, product ID (optional, if left empty one will be generated), the product type, and industry category, (optional) you can also add the product -age and image `url`.
+_Step 6_ Create a product by giving it a suitable name, a relevant product description, product ID (optional, if left empty one will be generated), the product type, and industry category, (optional) you can also add both the product page and image `url`.

 _Step 7_ Click _"Next"_ and select the desired type of subscription you would like to offer, give the plan a name and description, and click _"Next"_.